DNSCrypt/dnscrypt-resolvers/v2/public-resolvers.md

 GeekDNS in southern China (Guangzhou).

-GeekDNS is a non-logging public DNS service located in mainland china, that also blocks ads and trackers.
+GeekDNS is a non-logging public DNS service located in mainland China.
 Queries are cached locally, and, for some domains, resolved by servers located in Taiwan.

 https://dns.233py.com/

-sdns://AgMAAAAAAAAADTExOS4yOS4xMDcuODUgPhoaD2xT8-l6SS1XCEtbmAcFnuBXqxUFh2_YP9o9uDgOc2Rucy4yMzNweS5jb20KL2Rucy1xdWVyeQ
+sdns://AgcAAAAAAAAADTExOS4yOS4xMDcuODUgot4zSQxHbTVuLbxzfCd5aSJJUmtlq4-6mjQoBIHIvfwOc2Rucy4yMzNweS5jb20KL2Rucy1xdWVyeQ

 ## geekdns-doh-north

 GeekDNS in northern China (Beijing).

-GeekDNS is a non-logging public DNS service located in mainland china, that also blocks ads and trackers.
+GeekDNS is a non-logging public DNS service located in mainland China.
 Queries are cached locally, and, for some domains, resolved by servers located in Taiwan.

 https://dns.233py.com/

-sdns://AgMAAAAAAAAADzExNC4xMTUuMjQwLjE3NSA-GhoPbFPz6XpJLVcIS1uYBwWe4FerFQWHb9g_2j24OA5uZG5zLjIzM3B5LmNvbQovZG5zLXF1ZXJ5
+sdns://AgcAAAAAAAAADzExNC4xMTUuMjQwLjE3NSCi3jNJDEdtNW4tvHN8J3lpIklSa2Wrj7qaNCgEgci9_A5uZG5zLjIzM3B5LmNvbQovZG5zLXF1ZXJ5

 ## google